kainotkai/kainotkai/README.md

 I'm a Computer Science and Applied Mathematics student at the University of Alberta with a passion for machine learning, full-stack development, and solving real-world problems through code.
 Currently working as a Machine Learning Research Assistant focusing on wildfire risk prediction using deep learning and satellite imagery.

-- 🔭 I'm currently working on fine-tuning BERT-based LLMs for Alzheimer's detection
-- 🌱 I'm constantly learning about deep learning, NLP, and cloud architecture
 - 💼 RL @ AMD
 - 📫 How to reach me: ktan6@ualberta.ca
 - 🔗 [LinkedIn](https://www.linkedin.com/in/kai-tan-559826293/)